 In 2011-12, both programs finished second at the conference championships, falling to Boston U., despite having the Men's Most Outstanding Swimmer, Mohamed Hussein, and Most Outstanding Diver, Andrew Eckhoff, in addition to the Female Coaches Award Recipient, Abbey McKenney.

-This past season, the men posted just the second undefeated dual meet season in school history, and then took back their crown with an America East meet record 1,075 points, their ninth championship in ten years in the league.
+In 2012-13, the men posted just the second undefeated dual meet season in school history, and then took back their crown with an America East meet record 1,075 points, their ninth championship in ten years in the league.
 The men’s win over East Carolina on Senior Day was the team’s 200th win in program history.
 The women, meanwhile, placed second for the second-consecutive season at the conference meet.
 In addition, Cradock helped guide Mohamed Hussein to the NCAA Championships where he became the third Retriever in school history to reach the national meet.

 A native of Barrie, Ontario, Cradock earned a bachelor's degree in psychology from UMBC in 1997 and was a four-year letter-winner for the Retriever swimming and diving program.
 “I really enjoyed my experience as an athlete at UMBC,” said Cradock, the recipient of UMBC’s Matt Skalsky Outstanding Scholar-Athlete award as a senior.
 “The friends that I made here are friends that I'll have for a lifetime, and the whole school experience was a tremendous run for me.
 Being from Canada, it was a dream-come-true to swim at UMBC, since I always wanted to go to the States to compete.
 To be successful on top of it all was even more amazing.”